Rajvir-Sss/Dead-_-/README.md

 ### Free
 - NeoExamShield bypass for  Examly/IamNeo checkers
-- AI-powered search for Questions with code like header and footer snippets
-- MCQ assistance which gives 100% Correct Answer
 - Paste Un-Restricted , to allow pasting when blocked
 - Tab-switch bypass to reduce unwanted navigation restrictions
-- Works with all endpoints

 > **Tip:** If your network blocks AI providers, use a proxy or consider upgrading to Pro for managed AI access.

 ### Pro — Managed & Hassle-free
 - All Free features included
+- MCQ assistance which gives 100% Correct Answer
 - Managed AI by SukNeo (Special Proxy Server)
-- NeoBrowser access for advanced bypasses
+- AI-powered search for Questions with code like header and footer snippets
 - Works even when AI providers are blocked (no network limitations)
 - Higher request limits and priority support